Visit the dedicated Biophysics website for more detailed information about our research efforts.

 Bilayer rupture; mechanosensitive channels; vesicle dynamics (Béla Joós)

 Force Spectroscopy, molecular interactions, solid-state nanopores (Vincent Tabard-Cossa)

 Multiscale mechanical and structural response of extracellular matrix (ECM) proteins in cancer and design of 3D ECM analogs (Delphine Gourdon)

-Biosensing technologies within micro/nano-fluidic environments (Michel Godin, Vincent Tabard-Cossa); Micro and nano-fluidic bioanalytical devices; simulation of biofilm growth; neurochip devices (Christophe Py, Gary W. Slater)
+Biosensing technologies within micro/nano-fluidic environments (Michel Godin, Vincent Tabard-Cossa); Micro and nano-fluidic bioanalytical devices; simulation of biofilm growth; neurochip devices (Gary W. Slater)

 Information processing in the brain; nonlinear dynamics (André Longtin)